Operational Intelligence and Business Intelligence: What’s the Difference?

 What is operational intelligence?

-OI’s origins can be traced back to military operations and to a strategist and US Air Force fighter pilot named John Richard Boyd.
+The origins of operational intelligence can be traced back to military operations and to a strategist and US Air Force fighter pilot named John Richard Boyd.
 Boyd’s key concept, as it relates to OI, was called the OODA loop, (observe, orient, decide, act), a decision cycle that was applied to combat operations and a process that favors agility over brute strength in dealing with an adversary.

-Some of the common uses for OI in data-driven business operations include:
+Some of the common uses for operational intelligence in data-driven business operations include:

 - Delivering product recommendations to an online shopper

 - Alerting IT to potential problems or imminent system downtime

 - Predicting and preventing cyber-attacks

 - What is the status of an item or part right now?

 - Or any data-driven task that requires immediate action or attention

 BI has driven efficiencies and greater profitability in just about every industry.
 It integrates with enterprise systems to provide context between historical data and current operations with regard to business goals.
 BI focuses on data events that affect the bottom line, meaning that stakeholders gain insight into where they are gaining and where they might be leaving money on the table.
 All good.